Social Impacts

 Workforce Development

-Workforce development in the alcohol and other drugs (AOD) field aims to build the capacity of organisations and individuals to prevent and respond to AOD-related problems and to promote evidence-based practice.
-It adopts a systems approach that goes beyond the provision of education and training to include issues such as recruitment and retention, workforce planning, professional and career development and worker wellbeing.
-Without addressing these underpinning and contextual factors, the ultimate aim of increasing the workforce’s effectiveness is unlikely to be achieved [33154].
+Workforce development in the alcohol and other drugs (AOD) sector aims to build the capacity of organisations and individuals to prevent and respond to harms from AOD use and promote evidence-based practice.
+It adopts a systems approach that goes beyond the provision of education and training to include issues such as recruitment and retention, workforce planning, professional and career development, and worker wellbeing [33154].

 References